100 Notable alumni of

 -

-Stéphane Abrial, is a French general who is the previous commander of Allied Command Transformation based in Norfolk, VA, one of the two NATO strategic commands.
+Stéphane Abrial, is a French general who is the previous commander of Allied Command Transformation based in Norfolk, Virginia, one of the two NATO strategic commands.
 His previous posting was as the Chief of Staff of the French Air Force.

 -